zogzog/cubicweb/doc/book/en/devrepo/repo/sessions.rst

 Connections
 ===========

-Connections provide the `.execute` method to query the data sources.
+Connections provide the `.execute` method to query the data sources, along with `.commit` and `.rollback` methods for transaction management.

 Kinds of connections
 --------------------